blacklightpy/vaultofknowledge/🔮 World Building/Art of Creation/Particles.md

 Particles are the basic units with which we work with in our world.
+Any entity can be a

-Energy
+- Energy
 ### Fundamental Particles
 - Quarks, Leptons, Vector Bosons, Scalar Bosons
 - Neutrons, Protons, Electrons